 ULF online reporting database

-It is designed to help unions manage and administer ULF projects and has proved to be very effective over the years.
 You will be able to see all information that is relevant to your project and save key documents and information so you have everything in one place.
 Don’t worry if you are not familiar with databases - it is very user-friendly, and the ULF team can provide you with help and training.

 The site is secure and you will be given a password and unique login to be able to see your details.
 The login/password will be provided at the start of your project unless yours is a continuing project.